lem0n4de/Ders/sorular.md

                             - perirenal fat
 4. Nutcracker syndrome
     - Doudenum **değil**
+    - The nutcracker syndrome (NCS) results most commonly from the compression of the left renal vein between the abdominal aorta (AA) and superior mesenteric artery (SMA), although other variants exist.
 5. Middle part of ureter
     - Common iliac
 6. Apex of bladder